-Yield risk - There is no guarantee that the Fund will provide a certain level of income or that any such income will stay ahead of inflation.
+Yield risk - there is no guarantee that the Fund will provide a certain level of income or that any such income will stay ahead of inflation.
 Further, the Fund's yield will vary; it is not fixed for a specific period like the yield on a bank certificate of deposit.
-A low interest rate environment may prevent the Fund from providing a positive yield or from paying Fund expenses out of current income without impairing the Fund's ability to maintain a stable net asset value.
+A low or negative interest rate environment may prevent the Fund from providing a positive yield or from paying Fund expenses out of current income without impairing the Fund's ability to maintain a stable net asset value.
 On days during which there are net purchases of Fund shares, the Fund must invest the proceeds at prevailing market yields or hold cash.
 If the Fund holds cash, or if the yield of the securities purchased is less than that of the securities already in the portfolio, the Fund's yield will likely decrease.
 Conversely, net purchases on days on which short-term yields rise will likely cause the Fund's yield to increase.

-Interest rate risk - generally, when interest rates go up, the value of fixed-income securities goes down.
+Interest rate risk- generally, when interest rates go up, the value of fixed-income securities goes down.
 Prices of longer-term securities generally change more in response to interest rate changes than prices of shorter-term securities.
 Currently, interest rates are at or near historic lows, which may increase the Fund's exposure to the risks associated with rising interest rates.
 Recent and potential future changes in government policy may affect interest rates.
+Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, may result in heightened market volatility and may detract from Fund performance to the extent the Fund is exposed to such interest rates and/or volatility.